 Style: Amber Ale

 This present-day mythical creature, said to prey on livestock, was used to name Cucapá Reddish-Amber Pale Ale that smells and tastes like hops, caramel, malt and shows notes of fruit, toasted bread or cake.
 It goes wonderfully with meat loaf and cheeses.

 Hops, malt, caramel, nuts, and chocolate are some of the main ingredients that provide flavor and aroma to this dark beer that would go well with a variety of roasted meats.

 Style: American Brown Ale

-At once, the sof sweetness of malt can be felt, as well as bit of the light character of bread, cookies and whet.
+At once, the soft sweetness of malt can be felt.
 The nose can also perceive its sweet and fruity nature.
 Since the liquid is not too bitter, the malt is easily noticed.
 It is good to pair with spicy foods and salmon.